There’s a certain irony in saying that Slovakia is considered among the so-called new wine-producing countries of the world.

-Many Slovak wine experts insist that wine should be tasted where it is produced and a lot of winemakers have thrown open their cellars to allow visitors the opportunity to do just that.
-Numerous ancient cellars or brand new premises are open throughout the year, many clustered along the so-called wine roads that snake throughout the countryside.
+Many Slovak wine experts insist that wine should be tasted where it is produced, and a lot of winemakers have opened their cellars to allow visitors the opportunity to do just that.
+Numerous ancient cellars or brand-new premises are open throughout the year, many clustered along the so-called wine roads that snake through the countryside.

 The unique taste of Tokaj is created by the region’s subsoil and microclimate.
-The subsoil is made of volcanic igneous rocks, creating a unique blend of nutrients.
-The nearby Zemplínske hills create a special climate.
+The subsoil is made of volcanic igneous rocks, creating a unique blend of nutrients, and the nearby Zemplínske hills create a special climate.

 One of the ways to start a visit of Tokaj might be by visiting a Tokaj viticulture exposition in the historical building of the South Zemplín Museum and cultural centre in Trebišov.

-owever, many might prefer exploring the region via the Tokaj Wine Road, which connects history and traditions of the region with winemakers, wine shops, tourist attractions, catering and accommodation.
+However, many might prefer exploring the region via the Tokaj Wine Road, which connects the history and traditions of the region with winemakers, wine shops, tourist attractions, catering and accommodation.

 During the harvest season, there is at least one festival per weekend in each of the wine-growing regions, where the speciality burčiak (or burčák) is served.
-This thick, cloudy liquid – a still fermenting grape juice – is nothing nice to look at, but has a distinctive sweet-sour taste.
-It is said to be healthy as it contains a lot of vitamins.
-Be careful though; it might taste like sweet lemonade but it contains up to 6 percent alcohol.
-Growers across the country also organise smaller tasting events so it is rarely difficult to find a festival on any given weekend.
-Sometimes wine tasting is combined with other industries or endeavours, such as at “Wine and Lavender” near Pezinok, where its organiser Vladimír Píš grows lavender and other Mediterranean plants and herbs alongside sauvignon in a steep and sunny vineyard.
+This thick, cloudy liquid – a still-fermenting grape juice – is nothing nice to look at but has a distinctive sweet-sour taste.
+It is said to be healthy and contains a lot of vitamins, and although it might taste like sweet lemonade, the drink contains up to 6 percent alcohol.
+Growers across the country also organise smaller tasting events, so it is rarely difficult to find a festival on any given weekend.
+Sometimes wine tasting is combined with other industries or endeavours, such as at “Wine and Lavender” near Pezinok, where organiser Vladimír Píš grows lavender and other Mediterranean plants and herbs alongside sauvignon in a steep and sunny vineyard.

-In Pukanec (western Slovakia), locals grow grapes in vineyards lying at a record altitude of 480 metres, producing wine categorised as mountain.
-Other options for enthusiastic wine drinkers include Chateau Béla (southern Slovakia), a restored aristocratic mansion now converted into a five-star hotel, which also produces wine, or Elesko winery complemented with the Zoya Museum, near Bratislava, which exhibits Andy Warhol’s works.
+In Pukanec (western Slovakia), locals grow grapes in vineyards lying at a record altitude of 480 metres, producing wine counted in the mountain category.
+Other options for enthusiastic wine drinkers include Chateau Béla (southern Slovakia), a restored aristocratic mansion now converted into a five-star hotel, which also produces wine, and Elesko winery, complemented with the Bratislava-area Zoya Museum exhibiting Andy Warhol’s works.
 There is also the Terra Parna winery (western Slovakia), in which the Zvolenský family has combined the traditional aspects of the profession with modern architecture and high-end technology.